EnzoBnl/enzobnl/pl.md

 # General
 ## Idiomatic coding
 A code snippet is said *idiomatic* if it uses its programming language the way the language is intended to be used.
 Idiomatic programming ensures:
--  a certain level of performance
+- a certain level of performance as it
-- readability for the rest of the community: idiom
+- readability for the rest of the community, as the set of idioms represent a standard

 # Java
 ## Java 8: Interfaces